rosemichaele/TicTacToe/README.rst

 Lastly, and most importantly, teamwork and communication are key factors in the success of a project like this.
 All plans should be clearly communicated and documented.
 Progress should be shared.
 Opinions should be heard.
 We want to avoid quietly developing an automated test tool only to find that it is not useful down the road.
+In the same way that we would not complete feature work without user input, we should not create automated test features without input from product and development teams.

 .. _Puppeteer: https://github.com/GoogleChrome/puppeteer